Functions#

 }

-// only if a 2 was rolled, code here will be executed.
+// only if a 2 was rolled, code here will be executed before the other paths already returned.

-// because the function ends without a return statement, null is getting returned implicitly
+// because a return statement is lacking, null is getting returned implicitly.

 }